Mapbox Maps SDK for macOS

 end

 where x.y is the current version.
-In Terminal, run pod install
+In Terminal, run pod install.

 Usage

 Mapbox vector tiles require a Mapbox account and API access token.
 In the project editor, select the application target, then go to the Info tab.
-Under the “Custom macOS Application Target Properties” section, set MGLMapboxAccessToken
+Under the “Custom macOS Application Target Properties” section, set MGLMapboxAccessToken to your access token.
+You can obtain an access token from the Mapbox account page.

 Then, in a storyboard or XIB: